Edgar Froese

 Featured:

-Froese was born in Tilsit (Sovetsk), East Prussia, during World War II.
+Froese was born in Tilsit (now Sovetsk), East Prussia, during the Second World War, his family was expelled from his hometown after the war.
+He took piano lessons from the age of 12, and started playing guitar at 15.
 After showing an early aptitude for art, Froese enrolled at the Academy of the Arts in West Berlin to study painting and sculpture.
-In 1965, he formed a band called The Ones, which played rock and R&B standards at popular bohemian nightclubs.
+In 1965, he formed a band called The Ones, which played psychedelic rock, and some rock and R&B standards.
 While playing in Spain, The Ones were invited to perform at Salvador Dalí's villa in Cadaqués.
-Froese's encounter with Salvador Dalí was highly influential, inspiring him to pursue more experimental directions with his music.
-The Ones disbanded in 1967, having only released one single ("Lady Greengrass"/"Love of Mine").
+Froese's encounter with Dalí was highly influential, inspiring him to pursue more experimental directions with his music.
+The Ones disbanded in 1967, having released only one single ("Lady Greengrass" / "Love of Mine").

 After returning to Berlin, Froese began recruiting musicians for the free-rock band that would become Tangerine Dream.